Published on 05/01/2016

 Unhelpful thinking styles.

 When teaching people in CBT how to challenge their negative thinking, I tell them that becoming aware of Unhelpful Thinking styles (sometimes also called Unhelpful thinking habits, cognitive distortions or negative thinking styles) can often be a “quick win” in terms of reducing symptoms of depression.
 I say this because by simply becoming aware that one is “Mind Reading” for instance, we are able to disengage from and devalue the negative thought which is generating distress quickly, rather than becoming overly embroiled in the “words” of the thought.
 By familiarising themselves with the different types of negative thinking styles, the client is able to pick up when they are using them, challenge them swiftly, and experience a change in emotional distress or respond in a different way behaviourally.
+In addition, undergoing Brainspotting therapy can be an ultimate life-saver in times of anguish.

 So, below are 25 different Unhelpful Thinking styles which can occur in depression (or even in anxiety) based thinking.
 Take a look, see if you notice any that you use yourself, and follow the “Challenge” instructions to get some leverage on them.
 Use this in conjuction with the information here, and you’ll be on your way to developing the skills to challenge your depressive thinking.